NCIP/cagrid-portal/cagrid-1-0/Applications/cagrid-portal/README.txt

 # Import the Site Structure #

-The basic site structure can be configured by using one of the Liferay administrative portlets to import a Liferay Archive (lar) files.
+The basic site structure can be configured by using the Liferay administrative portlets to import Liferay Archive (lar) files.
 I've created these lar files in the $SRC/portals/liferay/lars/ directory.

 Follow these directions to import the lar file: